wawandco/maildoor/README.md

 ```go
 maildoor.DefaultTokenManager(os.Getenv("TOKEN_MANAGER_SECRET"))
 ```

+#### CSRFTokenSecret

+This option sets the secret used by the signin form to protect against CSRF attacks.
+We recommend to pull this value from an environment variable or secret storage.
 #### Logger
 Logger option allows application to set your own logger.
 By default it prints to stdout.
 ### The HTTP Endpoints